VicDario/petva-backend/README.md

                     201 if the foundation was logged in.

 - `[GET] /api/foundation/info` Return the foundation's info.
 >Foundation must be logged in

         returns:    200 with the foundation's info

+- `[PUT] /api/foundation/info`  Modify user info.
+> Foundation must be logged.

+    JSON body must have this data:
+        {
+            "email": "some email",
+            "name":"some name",
+            "address":"some address",
+            "phone": "some phone",
+            "picture": "some picture", -> Optional -> if not provided, the picture will not be modified -> send null "password": "some password" -> Optional -> if not provided, the password will not be modified -> send null }

+        return: 202 if info was modified.

 - `[GET] /api/foundation/pets/in_adoption` Return the foundation's pets in adoption.
 >Foundation must be logged in

         returns:    200 with the pets in adoption

 - `[GET] /api/foundation/pets/owned` Return the foundation's pets with owner for tracking.
 >Foundation must be logged in

         returns:    200 with the pets with owner for tracking

 - `[GET] /api/foundation/pets/<int:pet_id>` Return a specific foundation's pet.
 >Foundation must be logged in

         returns:    200 with the pet
                     404 if the pet was not found

 - `[POST] /api/foundation/pets/add` Log in a foundation.
 >Foundation must be logged in

     JSON body must have this data: